IzzyLeech/dirtaddictmotors/README.md

 | Bug | Status |
 | --- | --- |
+| Bike not adding to quanity, if bike was updated #26 | Closed
+| Price not updating when for quanity #11 | Closed
+| Engine Capacity updating in bag when it is not the same of the other model #10 | Closed
+| No search query message showing on any access to the product.html #9 | Closed
+| Allauth html not extending from it's Base.html #8 | Closed
+| Engine capacity and stroke dropdown menu's showing repeat values. #7 | Closed
+| Engine Capacity change on Bag view #6 | Closed

 # Deployment

-The live deployed application can be found deployed on [Heroku](https://terok-nor-station.herokuapp.com/)
+The live deployed application can be found deployed on [Heroku](https://dirt-addict-motors.herokuapp.com/)

 ## ElephantSQL Database